Best Practices for Creating Connectors

 Implementing the bulk of the functionality in Java has the following benefits:

-• Complexity is hidden from end-users and apps are easier to understand.
+- Complexity is hidden from end-users, making apps easier to understand.

 Extending App Setup for Building Connectors with Java

-3. Build the Implementation folder and place the resulting .jar to the userlib folder.
+Build the Implementation folder and place the resulting .jar in the userlib folder.

-4. After implementation libraries are placed into the userlib folder, they are available in the Mendix application classpath so they can be used in a Java action in your connector module.
+After implementation, libraries are placed in the userlib folder, and are available in the Mendix application classpath so they can be used in a Java action in your connector module.

 You can also extend your app with Gradle and add the Implementation project as a sub-module.
 In this case, your implementation project becomes part of your Mendix app.
 You can use it in Java actions without having to copy the .jar files to the userlib folder.